magento/devdocs/src/guides/v2.3/test/static/static-analysis.md

 ## Before you begin

-If you haven't already, make sure that node and npm are installed.
+If you have not already, verify that `node` and `npm` are installed.
 Then, in the Magento root directory, run `npm install`.
 After installation, ensure there is a `node_modules` directory in the root of your project before proceeding.

 {:bs-callout-info}
 For all of the static configuration installations below involving the PHPStorm Preferences dialog, make sure you are clicking the "Apply" button before clicking "OK" to close the Preferences dialog.